richardc/puppet-mcollective-history/README.md

 #### Parameters

-##### `name`

-String: the resource title.
-The name of the user followed by the setting to set.  ie.  mcollective::user::setting { 'root foo': } will be setting the foo value for the root user.

 ##### `username`

-String: required.
-Will be used to strip the username prefix from the `name` parameter, and also target the correct users parameters.
+String: required, no default.
+Which user to set this value for.

+##### `setting`

+String: required, no default.
+The name of the setting to set.

 ##### `value`